wso2/docs-ei/en/micro-integrator/docs/references/connectors/file-connector/file-connector-example.md

 -->

 An API is exposed to accept XML messages (employee information).
-Once a message comes in, it is converted to a CSV message  and then stored to a property.
+When a message is received, it is converted to a CSV message and then stored to a property.
-A check is done to see if the CSV file with information exists in the file system.
+A check is done to see if the CSV file (with the same information) exists in the file system.
 If it does not exist, the connector creates a CSV file with CSV headers included.
-Then the connector appends the new CSV entries in the current message to the CSV file.
+Then, the connector appends the new CSV entries in the current message to the CSV file.
-Then the connector reads the same CSV file and converts the information back to XML and responds to the client.
+The connector then reads the same CSV file and converts the information back to XML and responds to the client.

 If you do not want to configure this yourself, you can simply [get the project](#get-the-project) and run it.

 ## Setting up the environment

-Create a folder in your local file system where you have read and write access.
-Let’s consider this as the working directory.
-In this example it is /Users/hasitha/temp/file-connector-test/dataCollection.
+Create a folder in your local file system with read and write access.
+This will be your working directory.
+In this example, it is `/Users/hasitha/temp/file-connector-test/dataCollection`.

 !!!
 Note
-    If you set up a FTP server, SFTP server or Samba server, make required configurations and select a working directory.
-Keep host, port and security related information saved for future use.
+    If you set up a FTP server, SFTP server, or a Samba server, do the required configurations and select a working directory.
+Save the host, port, and security related information for future use.

 ## Configure the connector in WSO2 Integration Studio

-Follow these steps to set up the Integration Project and the Connector Exporter Project.
+Follow these steps to set up the Integration Project and the Connector Exporter.

 {!references/connectors/importing-connector-to-integration-studio.md!}

 ## Creating the Integration Logic

 1. Create a new integration project.
-Make sure to enable the Connector Exporter project.
+Be sure to enable a Connector Exporter.

     <img src="../../../../assets/img/connectors/filecon1.png" title="create project" width="800" alt="create project"/>

-2. Create an API to accept employee information called TestAPI with the context `/fileTest`.
+2. Create an API named `TestAPI` with the `/fileTest` context.
+This API will accept employee information.

     <img src="../../../../assets/img/connectors/filecon2.png" title="create API" width="800" alt="create API"/>

-3. In the default resource created, enable post requests.
+3. In the default resource of the API, enable POST requests.

     <img src="../../../../assets/img/connectors/filecon3.png" title="select post method" width="800" alt="select post method"/>

-4. Drag and drop the log mediator to the design palette and add a custom log to indicate that the API received a message.
+4. Add the Log mediator to the design canvas and configure a custom log that indicates when the API receives a message.
-5. Then transform the incoming XML message to a CSV message using the DataMapper mediator.
-To do that, drag and drop it to the design palette.
-Double click on the Datamapper mediator icon and add a new transform configuration called “xmlToCsv”.
+5. Add the DataMapper mediator and configure it to transform the incoming XML message to a CSV message.
+6. Double-click the Datamapper mediator and add a new transform configuration called 'xmlToCsv'.

     <img src="../../../../assets/img/connectors/filecon4.png" title="new datamapper config" width="800" alt="new datamapper config"/>

-6. Load input file into the Datamapper config view.
-Save the following content into a file and load it as the input.
+7. Save the following content as an XML file.
+This will be the data input file.

     ```xml
     <test>